More about salivary gland cancers .

-The primary tumours can start in one of the 3 major salivary glands (which are found in the head) or in the minor salivary glands (found in the head, throat, wind pipe and vulva).
+The primary tumours can start in one of the 3 major salivary glands (which are found in the head) or in the minor salivary glands (found in the head, throat and wind pipe).

-ACC tumours can be classified as cylindroma, cribiform, or solid ACC.
+ACC tumours can be classified as tubular, cribiform, or solid ACC.

 ACC generally metastasizes (spreads from the original tumour site) along the nerves, but can also spread through the bloodstream.

 These metastases (secondary growths) are most often found in the lungs, but also occur in the liver and bones.

 Acinic cell carcinoma - read our write up of the first SGC UK Acinic Cell Carcinoma gathering in July 2020 here

 Basal cell adenocarcinoma